-Recipe: Crushed walnut and raisin cookies (makes 8)
+Recipe: Apple and raisin breakfast cookies (serves 2)

 Pinch of salt